BZoennchen/supercollider-book/_sources/intro.md

 Something that escapes our calculating minds; something unexplainable.
 Music sets me free.
 Coding sets me free.
-Coding music is the ultimate freedom.
+Thus, for me, coding music is the ultimate freedom.

 ## Notes on Technology